E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 PC-Admin was tested after the VTY ACL was applied.

-Using the Telnet/SSH application, SSH connections were attempted to:
+SSH connections were made to:

 ```text
 192.168.10.1